pfmc-assessments/sablefish_2025/README.md

 ## Sablefish 2025

-Code and stock assessment documentation for the 2025 stock assessment of sablefish off the U.S. West Coast.
+Code and stock assessment documentation for the 2025 assessment of sablefish off the U.S. West Coast.
 Files posted should not be considered as finalized products.
+Below are key dates for the 2025 assessment:

+* Pre-assessment data workshop: March 18 or 19, 2025, with the specific date to be selected later
+* Final data deadline: April 21, 2025
+* STAR panel date: July 14-18, 2025 in Seattle, WA

-The stock assessment will be reviewed by a stock assessment review (STAR) panel in the summer of 2025.
-The finalized stock assessment document and file  will be posted to the [Pacific Fishery Management Council](https://www.pcouncil.org/) website in September of 2025.
+The pre-assessment data workshop and the STAR panel will each provide virtual participation (workshop) and listening options (STAR Panel).
+Before the pre-assessment data workshop, materials for the pre-assessment data workshop will be posted [online](https://connect.fisheries.noaa.gov/sablefish-2025/) to facilitate participants' review and robust conversations during the workshop.
+The finalized stock assessment document and file  will be posted to the [Pacific Fishery Management Council](https://www.pcouncil.org/) website in the September 2025 Briefing Book.

+Dr. Chantel Wetzel (chantel.wetzel@noaa.gov) at the Northwest Fishery Science Center is the lead assessor for the 2025 assessment.

 ## Disclaimer